aws-samples/aws-cdk-lambda-layer-builder/README.md

         )
 ```
 If you have some custom code, package it into a module (see `cdk_lambda_layer_builder/test/lib/lib1`
-as an example) and use `BuildPyLayerAsset.from_modules` to build the Lambda layer assets:
+as an example) and use `BuildPyLayerAsset.from_modules` to build the Lambda Layer assets:
 ```python